 The second new trend is the introduction of affordable megapixel cameras like the Red One.

-“The idea of being able to shoot 35mm quality images on a camera costing less than $20K is really exciting,” Baker said.
+(click thumbnail)The introduction of affordable megapixel cameras like the Red One is a new trend.“The idea of being able to shoot 35mm quality images on a camera costing less than $20K is really exciting,” Baker said.
 “Since our Premiere Pro application has an open SDK [software development kit] any developer can build extensions to the editing workflow.
 Companies like CineForm have already created an intermediate wavelet codec that allows for very high-resolution editing.”

 Baker sees this workflow evolution also extending to delivery.